 The sphenoid is one of the four sets of sinuses, in addition to the maxillary, ethmoid, and frontal, which surround the area of the skull around the eyes.
 The sphenoid bone is one of the seven bones located at the bottom of a person’s skull.
 This bone is complex, shaped like a butterfly, and it connects part of the skull as well as part of an individual’s face.
 Because of its central location, a fracture or another injury to the sphenoid bone may have serious consequences.

 A sphenoid bone fracture may cause significant vision impairment and sometimes the loss of an individual’s eye.
 Additionally, nerves may be damaged, and muscles are often affected when a sphenoid fracture occurs.
 Another indication of this injury is when the sphenoid sinuses are damaged and fill with blood.
 Most often, a CT scan is necessary to diagnose a sphenoid bone fracture.
+We provide experienced guidance to people who need a car accident attorney to bring a claim on their behalf.
 Sphenoid bone injuries have been commonly linked to other injuries as well, such as internal carotid artery damage, which may result in a stroke, as well as permanent optic nerve damage and other facial or brain injuries.
 Sphenoid bone fractures are caused by a severe blunt trauma to an individual’s skull and face, such as when a victim hits a dashboard or another object in a high-speed car crash.
+The Port St. Lucie car accident attorneys at Donaldson & Weston assist victims with seeking the financial support needed for their recovery.

 Holding Negligent Parties Liable After an Accident